Hi VCKC Kayakers and Canoeists,

 - throw rope

 - spare paddle (canoeists only)

-Lunch: We'll be stopping for lunch at Rum Island.
+Lunch: We'll be stopping for lunch at Shell beach on Portland Island.
 There are toilets.

 What to Wear

-This is an ocean trip with exposed open crossings.
+This is an ocean paddle with an open exposed crossing.
 As a minimum you will need to wear a neoprene farmer john/jane wetsuit.
-Clothing such as nylon pants and synthetic top will not be allowed for this trip.
+For example, clothing such as nylon pants and synthetic top will not be allowed for this trip.

 Participants are asked to bring a face mask and hand sanitizer in case either is required.
 We will maintain recommended Covid distances at all times during the event

 In order to be eligible to participate you will have attended an orientation session on the Covid protocols and signed a waiver.